 We see 2015-16 in particular, a spike towards xG Assisted that isn’t provided by a rise in key pass volume.
 There were certainly periods in that season, earlier rather than later, in which the football Barcelona were playing was of an extremely high standard, and in part, Messi’s enhanced creative role reflected that; we see more sucessful passes into the box and more throughballs than ever before, while essentially pass volumes across the pitch and high up remain fairly constant.
 His xG contribution in particular, skewed more towards creation (xG Assisted over pure xG) than ever before in 2015-16, even though the volumes were fairly consistent.
 Across nearly the whole of the 2010s Messi has been a four to five shot a game man, while creating around two open play key passes a game, but as time has moved on, his starting role has drifted back towards the right flank, most obviously because of Suárez inhabiting the centre.

-That's our look at Messi's first four post-Pep years, but of course it's only one half of the story.
-As you're reading this the data used in this article (2011/12 - 2015/16) has been released.
+That’s our look at Messi’s first four post-Pep years, but of course it’s only one half of the story.
+As you’re reading this the data used in this article (2011/12 – 2015/16) has been released.
 Just go and grab it as you usually would and voila, another batch of seasons to play around with.
-That means a decade of Messi's career, from baby prodigy to the best in the world, is sitting out there for any variety of longitudinal analysis you can conjure up.
+That means a decade of Messi’s career, from baby prodigy to the best in the world, is sitting out there for any variety of longitudinal analysis you can conjure up.
 All free to download.
-Just sign up via our resource centre (if you haven't already) and then go pull the data via your program of choice.
+Just visit our Hub (if you haven’t already) and then go pull the data via your program of choice.

 And of course, we’ve also got R primers in English and Spanish that are available if you’re feeling tentative about diving in.
 Data manipulation is intimidating at first but hopefully they should make taking the plunge a little less overwhelming.
 Again, we’re releasing this data to see what other people can do with it.
 No doubt there are countless little interesting ideas rolling about in the minds of StatsBomb readers.
 We’re just trying to give you the tools to make them a reality on your own.